blanfried/Osows/content/english/_index.md

       title : "Questionnaire"
       link: "plans/"
       image : "images/feature/feature-2.svg"
-      content : "After chatting with us, we'll send you a link to our Questionnaire.
+      content : "After chatting with us, we send you a link to our Questionnaire.
 It's brief and will give us all the info necessary to create and brand your website perfectly.
       <br>
       <br>
       Click this card to take our Questionnaire (coming soon)!"